Motorcycle Accidents

 • Alleging you failed to use proper turn signals or lane positioning

-Building a Strong Defense Against Contributory Negligence Claims
+Building a Strong Defense Against a Contributory Negligence Claim

 Proving you were not at fault requires thorough documentation and aggressive advocacy.
-The evidence you gather in the immediate aftermath of a crash can make or break your case.
-Building a defense means showing clearly that the other driver’s actions caused the collision.
+The evidence you gather in the immediate aftermath of a crash can make or break your case, and evidence can disappear quickly once skid marks fade, debris gets cleared, or footage is overwritten.
+Building a defense means showing clearly that the other driver’s actions, not yours, caused the collision, and that requires moving quickly before the trail goes cold.

 Gathering Critical Evidence